If you are thinking about traveling to Cartagena in Colombia then you should definitely do so and not let alarming crime statistics put you off.

 - Manga

-I recommend you use the public service i.e taxi for exploring areas outside of the old town.
+I recommend that you find a dedicated tour guide like this one or use the public services i.e a taxi for exploring areas outside of the old town.

-Don’t make the mistake of walking into local neighborhoods, just stick to more local and commercially driven areas.
+If you don’t make the mistake of walking into local neighborhoods, aim to stick to the more commercially driven areas – it’s a great place to be.

 Designed by travelers, for travelers, World Nomads covers more than 150 adventure sports and activities so you can explore your boundaries.